Dr DAVID BLASS BSc PhD Dip Psych UKCP

 My therapeutic approach is based on the insights and methods of the psychologist CG Jung.
 It can be the treatment of choice for anxiety, depression, inferiority feelings and relationship difficulties.
 It can also help those who have trouble with work or motivation, or who are finding that their life has lost its meaning or vitality.
 It can assist people in contacting their true inner self.

 I feel that helping a person explore their inner issues has to be done in a compassionate and sympathetic way.
 For me each client is a person and not a case.

 For more information or to arrange a initial meeting

-you can phone or send an email:
+you can send an email: